Johann Nepomuk von Lobkowicz: Career

 Upon the death of his father in 1816, his elder brother, Ferdinand Joseph, became the 8th Prince of Lobkowicz, however, the family's Imperial immediacy over Princely county of Störnstein in the Holy Roman Empire had been mediatized to Bavaria in 1807.
 As he was just one of many sons, the family estates were divided amongst the brothers, thereby creating several new subsidiary lines with Prince Ludwig Johann founding a line in Hungary, Prince Joseph Franz founding the line of Dolní Beřkovice (and serving as Head of Household of the Empress Elisabeth), and Prince Karl Johann serving as Governor of Lower Austria, Moravia, and of Tyrol.

 As the second-born of the older princely line of the Lobkowicz family, Johann inherited the Týnec nad Sázavou porcelain factory.
 Established in 1793 within the castle and brewery at Týnec nad Sázavou, this factory became renowned for its high-quality porcelain production.
 The factory specialized in Wedgwood-style ceramics and dishes adorned with copper engravings.
 Notably, its exhibits received a bronze medal at the 1836 Prague Exhibition and garnered honorable mentions at the Vienna Exhibitions in 1839 and 1845.

-Prince Johann Nepomuk founded the line of Křinice (in today's Hradec Králové Region).
-His seat, Křimice Castle, on the outskirts of Plzeň, was acquired by his wife's family in the 17th century and rebuilt in the classical style in 1811.
+Prince Johann Nepomuk founded the line of Křimice (today a borough of Plzeň).
+His seat, Křimice Castle, was inherited by the last Count of Wrtby in 1830.